 The previous section dealt with extension of Petri nets where reset arcs were added within the hierarchy of the inhibitor arcs.
 This section discusses the decidability results when we add reset arcs outside the hierarchy of inhibitor arcs.
-It turns out that termination remains decidable for this extension of Petri nets too.
+It turns out that termination remains decidable for this set of petri nets too.